wilhelmberghammer/portfolio-performance/README.md

 * add/remove positions
 * auth

-*for now I'll just use the closing prices - no realtime*
+*for now I'll be using the closing prices for all the performance calculations - no realtimeperformance and no accurate opening price*

 <br>